llokesh/java-selenium-cucumber/README.md

 Everytime the code is pushed into `feature` branch, the build is triggered which runs both API and UI tests

 ## 5. how to run this code on docker/Kubernetes cluster
-I have created a Docker compose file which needs to triggered by: `docker-compose up` on the root project directory Run the tests by passing env variable as docker `mvn test -Denv="docker"` to trigger the instantiation of the remote web driver
+- I have created a Docker compose file which needs to triggered by: `docker-compose up` on the root project directory
+- Run the tests by passing env variable as docker `mvn test -Denv="docker"` to trigger the instantiation of the remote web driver

 ## Create Test Execution report
 1. Test reports are included as a part of the build pipeline and has a link to the report (temporary)
 2. When the tests are run locally, reports are stored under cucumber-reports

+Future enhancements:
-Future enhancements: Publish test reports to github page
+1. Publish test reports to github page
+2. Create a separate class for Hooks
+3. Create separate runners for API and UI tests
+4. SauceLab or BrowserStack integration
+5. Increase test coverage by automating various workflows
+6. Automate OTP authentication validation via Twilio services

 ## Prerequisites To Set Up test framework